Rupture: Emotional Release During Yin Yoga

 Different kinds of yoga too.

-I figured if it was free, it probably sucked.
+I assumed if it was free, it couldn’t be serious.

 Yin.